syncfusion-content/winui-docs/winui/NumberBox/UpDown-Button.md

 ## UpDown button placement

-You can increase or decrease the value of the `NumberBox` control using the updown button.
+You can increase or decrease the value of the `NumberBox` control using the up-down button.
 By default, the value of `UpDownPlacementMode` property is **Hidden**.
-You can change the updown button position by assigning the value `UpDownPlacementMode` property as **Inline** or **Compact**.
+You can change the up-down button position by assigning the value `UpDownPlacementMode` property as **Inline** or **Compact**.

-N> When using the updown button, the `NumberBox` control value changes based on the value of the `SmallChange` property.
+N> When using the up-down button, the `NumberBox` control value changes based on the value of the `SmallChange` property.

 {% tabs %}
 {% highlight XAML %}

 <editors:SfNumberBox x:Name="sfNumberBox"
+                     HorizontalAlignment="Center"
+                     VerticalAlignment="Center"
-                     HorizontalAlignment="Center" VerticalAlignment="Center" UpDownPlacementMode="Inline" />
+                     UpDownPlacementMode="Inline" />

 {% endhighlight %}
 {% highlight c# %}